This post was first published Oct 17 2019. Top image: OnePeople.sg / Facebook

 Social justice, at its heart, is grounded in the belief that no one group—whether based on race, gender, sexual orientation, or any other marker—is better than another, and that everyone deserves fair and equal treatment.

-It’s something everyone has an interest in, and the view that it needs smarts or special resources or a Western university education or exceptional confidence to participate in it is not only flawed, but dangerous.
+It’s something everyone has an interest in.
+The view that it needs smarts or special resources or a Western university education or exceptional confidence to participate in it is not only flawed, but dangerous.
 As long as majority groups use these as excuses for our own spinelessness, nothing will ever change.

 It’s true that people rarely behave in a manner consistent with what we think, and for this reason, racist behaviour exists across a spectrum of harmfulness (although it all remains, fundamentally, racist).
 But just because there is no middle ground in racism doesn’t mean we shouldn’t try to find common ground for conversations about race.

 Part of this involves not shaming people for ‘not getting it’ or refusing to engage with contrary views, so long as these are presented in good faith.
-Going, “It’s 2019, why aren’t you with the programme yet,” only makes people feel defensive and condescended to.
+Going, “It’s 2019, why aren’t you with the programme yet,” only makes people feel defensive.

 Nor, for that matter, can we afford to rely on empathy alone.
 It does wonders, but it is not a miracle pill.
 Imagination—even when bolstered by good faith and the genuine desire to place yourselves in someone else’s shoes—cannot bridge all gaps in lived experience.